 - Licorice: adds sweetness and a spicy touch.

-- Cardamom: offers a warm and spicy aroma.
+- Cardamom: Offers a warm, spicy aroma.

 - Cinnamon and Cassia: for sweet and spicy notes.

-- Almond: can add smoothness and a slightly bitter aftertaste.
+- Almond: Can add smoothness and a slightly bitter aftertaste.

 - And many others, such as pepper, rose, iris, cumin, nutmeg, ginger, etc.